Joy Kaye Siler

 What are the biggest challenges or opportunities in your field right now?

-I would say the number of opportunities.
+I would say the number of opportunities available for a fully sustainable job and general funding are the biggest challenges.
 COVID hit us hard.
-A lot of museums had to close, had to really realign their budgets, and it's starting to bounce back now, but visitorship also had dropped off drastically, obviously during COVID, but then after COVID, it took a long time for visitorship numbers to reach levels of pre-COVID.
-That is a big way for museums to get funding, through visitorship and ticket sales.
-But a lot of them also rely on grants, and there actually have been a lot of political turmoil as well that has cut off a lot of funding, because of the IMLS department that was almost closed down, which gives a lot of national funding.
-So funding is usually kind of a hard part, because museums are non-profits, and they are very dedicated to maintaining public trust by holding collections that have been donated.
+A lot of museums had to close, had to really realign their budgets, and it's still a field that is professionalizing in many ways.
+Museums of all sizes cannot pay high salaries or offer full-time work with benefits.
+Some are grassroots organizations just trying their best with a group of volunteers to safeguard the history that is still left in their communities.
+It's starting to bounce back now, but visitorship also dropped off drastically during COVID, and then after, it took a long time for visitorship numbers to reach pre-pandemic levels.
+Ticket sales and memberships are a key way for museums to receive funding, but a lot of them also rely on grants and individual giving.
+There has been a lot of political turmoil as well, which has cut off or reduced funding pipelines, like the Institute for Museum and Library Services almost being shut down.
+Both of these aspects are difficult because museums are non-profits, and they are very dedicated to maintaining public trust by holding collections that have been donated.
 We have a lot of ethical responsibilities for what museums do.
-Those challenges bring out kind of a tightrope walk sometimes when you are really trying to make sure that a museum can stay open or can function to its best potential.
-We need the funds to be able to take care of all the older objects we have, to make sure that they are kept safe and kept to a certain condition for the community to enjoy for years to come.
-But we also want to provide really great programs and experiences for people coming in and have our doors open.
-Being able to make sure that the bottom line is met and that a lot of the internal functions can go as they need to is probably one of the biggest challenges for a lot of museums, especially currently.
+Those challenges bring out a kind of tightrope walk sometimes when you are really trying to make sure that a museum can stay open or can function to its best potential.
+We need the funds to be able to take care of all the older objects we have, to make sure that they are kept safe and kept in a certain condition for the community to enjoy for years to come.
+But we also want to provide really great programs and experiences for people coming in, and to have our doors open.
+Being able to make sure that the bottom line is met and that a lot of the internal functions can run as they need to is probably one of the biggest challenges for a lot of museums, especially currently.

 What values are most important to you in your work and personal life?

 I would say faith.
-I'm personally a person of faith, and that has definitely influenced a lot of my personal work and my personal philosophy.
-But I think it also can almost be defined in another way, just faith in people.
-Being able to extend trust, extend kindness, I have faith that that will be returned to you.
-Sometimes it's hard, especially in today's society, because a lot of people have been hurt and become suspicious, and rightfully so.
-But being able to have the faith that there is good in humanity, that there is that reciprocation, sometimes it's a risk, but sometimes you have to extend that hand before it can be reciprocated.
-Just showing respect and kindness and being open and welcome is something that I've really tried to hold on to.
-As a museum person, it really does influence a lot of my direct work, because as you're walking someone into a space, you want them to feel like they are able to ask questions, that they're able to explore, that they don't have to be nervous about sounding ignorant on a certain topic.
-That's why we have exhibits, that's why we're here to help them learn and have that education within that space.
+I'm personally a person of faith, and that has definitely influenced a lot of my personal work and my personal philosophies.
+But I think it can also be defined in another way, as faith in people.
+Being able to extend trust, extend kindness, and have faith that that will be returned to you.
+Sometimes it's hard, especially in today's society, because a lot of people have been hurt or become suspicious and wary of everyone, and rightfully so in many cases.
+But being able to have the faith that there is good in humanity, that there is that seed of goodness deep down in all of us is so important to maintain.
+Sometimes it's a risk, but sometimes you also have to extend that hand of service before it can be returned.
+Just showing respect, kindness, being open, honest, and welcoming is something that I've really tried to hold on to.
+As a museum professional, it really does influence a lot of my direct work, because as you're walking someone into a space, bringing them with you, you want them to feel like they can ask questions, that they're able to explore, that they don't have to be nervous about sounding ignorant on a certain topic.
+That's why we have exhibits, that's why we're here to help them learn, and allow them to have that educational moment.
 Feeling vulnerable is okay, and being able to have that safe space to broaden your experience is important.
-I think those themes have always been part of my work, and I try to hold on to those no matter what I'm doing, because it goes for working with staff and constituents too.
+I think those themes have always been part of my work.
+I try to hold on to those no matter what I'm doing because it goes for working with staff and colleagues too.
 We rely on each other for everything, and that kindness really does help and comes back to you as well.